stalniy/ko-mustached/README.md

 Knockout Mustached Syntax
 =============================

-This library provides a tool which can compile mustached interpolation syntax into knockout binding declarations.
+This library provides a tool which compiles mustached interpolation syntax into knockout binding declarations.

 ## Installation
 Using npm: `npm install ko-mustached`